mmtariqk/social_network_api/README.md

 This app shows the database for a social networking application.
 API routes are tested through Postman api testing tool.

 - GET route to get and return all users and all thoughts
-- GET route to get and return a single user and a single thought
+- GET route to get and return a single user and a single thought by ID
 - POST route for adding a new user in the MongoDB database
 - PUT route for updating a user in the MongoDB database
 - DELETE route to delete users from the MongoDB database